organix/crlf/VO.md

 If a value cannot be determined, an exception is thrown.
 So the application of a combiner to a value either produces a result, or signals an error.

-Combiners may be chained together such that the output from one combination is the input to another.
+Combiners may be chained together such that the output from one combiner is the input to another.
 This assumes that the output value from the first combiner is acceptable as input for the second combiner, otherwise an exception is thrown.

 ```
            +------------+      +------------+